 One of the solutions to increase units for the rental market is laneway homes.
 These are defined as a “small house at the rear of a lot near the lane.
 It is intended for a single household, and may or may not include an attached garage.”

 Laneway houses in Vancouver have been around since 2009 and over 4,000 building permits so far have been issued for these structures.
 The City expects another 4,000 to be built over the next decade.

 Can be very profitable for homeowners as rental property

-If your home is eligible for a laneway house (Kerr can help you determining this), these are a great investment to obtain secondary income through a rental property.
+If your home is eligible for a laneway house (Kerr can help you determine this), these are a great investment to obtain secondary income through a rental property.
 A city survey found most laneway houses take less than one-and-a-half years to develop and, after completion, can be rented for around $3,000 a month.
-With carrying costs of about $1,500, that's $1,500 a month in net revenue, an excellent investment!
+With carrying costs of about $1,500, that’s $1,500 a month in net revenue, an excellent investment!

 Small but Kerr designs them to feel big with subtle features